 Aira is a smart phone application used to assist people with some form of sight impairment.
 Those needing assistance use their smartphone to connect with an operator who can effectively “see” what the visually impaired person cannot by using the camera on their phone or specially designed smart glasses (with an incorporated camera) and personally guide them through a space or experience.
 Once users have downloaded the app, they can connect to an agent free of charge while on PDX property.
 Both the Android and Apple version of the app are available free of charge on the app stores.Learn more.

-Visual paging is available on all concourses, as well as Baggage Claim and the central terminal food court.
+Visual paging is available on our website and in the airport on all concourses, as well as Baggage Claim and the central terminal food court.

 Reserve a Wheelchair Prior to Travel